 NC Workers’ Comp Attorneys Offer FREE Case Evaluation

-We hope this information has been helpful in determining what we believe sets us apart.
-Feel free to contact us about your situation, or call us at 1-866-900-7078.
+We hope this information has been helpful in determining what makes us a great choice.
+Contact us online about your situation, or call us at 1-866-900-7078.
 We’ll do our best to try to determine if we can help you.

 3In re Black Farmers Discrimination Litigation, the Law Offices of James Scott Farrin led a team of firms to recover $1.25 billion for African-American farmers from the U. S. government for discrimination.

 4Designation was for Workers Compensation practice in the greater Raleigh, North Carolina area.
 For more information regarding Best Law Firms standards for inclusion, visit www.usnews.com.